Oat Milk Pancakes

 Let the pancakes cook over medium heat for 3 minutes before flipping then cook for another 3 to 4 minutes until golden brown.

-Serve the pancakes hot with your favorite toppings including melted butter (use vegan butter for dairy-free diets), sliced ripe bananas, maple syrup, or fresh berries.
+Serve the pancakes hot with your favorite toppings including melted butter (use vegan butter for dairy-free diets), sliced ripe bananas, maple syrup, fresh fruit, or fresh berries.

-I hope your family loves these delicious oat milk pancakes!
+I hope your family loves these delicious and fluffy oat milk pancakes!

-- Use old-fashioned oats, not steel cut oats.
+• Use old-fashioned oats, not steel cut oats for this pancake breakfast.

 Recipe FAQs

 Yes!
-Place them into a zip-top freezer bag and freeze for up to 3 months.
+Place the leftover pancakes into a zip-top freezer bag and freeze for up to 3 months.
 Reheat in the microwave in 20 second intervals until warmed through.

 Fresh berries, sliced bananas, coconut flakes, jam, lemon curd, peanut butter, almond butter, coconut whipped cream, granola, chocolate chips, honey, or apple butter all taste amazing on pancakes!

-I think so, but I have not tested it.
+Yes, but I have not tested it.
 If you make these into vegan oatmeal pancakes, please let make know how they turn out!
+You can also try using a chia egg.

 More Healthy Oat Recipes You Might Like